Sociable weaver: Distribution and habitat

-The species ranges across northwestern South Africa, southwest Botswana and extending northwards across Namibia.
+The species ranges across northwestern South Africa and southwest Botswana, and extending northwards across Namibia.
 It is strongly associated with the arid savannas characteristic of the southern Kalahari region.
 The presence of stiff grasses such as Stipagrostis ciliata (syn.
 Aristida ciliata) – an important nesting material – is an important determinant of its distribution.
 The taller grasses and the fire-prone nature of the Northern and Central Kalahari regions may be a factor for the absence of the bird in those regions.
-The area is semi-arid with low and unpredictable rainfall occurring mostly in the summer.
-The population has not been quantified but the birds are described as "common to abundant".
+The area is semiarid with low and unpredictable rainfall occurring mostly in the summer.
+The population has not been quantified, but the birds are described as "common to abundant".

 Behaviour and ecology

 Breeding

 In the southern range of the weaver's habitat, breeding may occur any time of the year and is closely linked to rainfall.
-In the northern range, discrete breeding season between December to August has been noted.
-They may skip breeding during years when there is low rainfall and a substantial number (sometimes over half) of birds in the colony may never breed in a given season.
+In the northern range, a discrete breeding season between December and August has been noted.
+They may skip breeding during years when rainfall is low and a substantial number (sometimes over half) of birds in the colony may never breed in a given season.
 Under typical conditions, weavers raise up to four broods per breeding cycle.
-Sociable weavers are known to assist in the care of younger siblings and unrelated hatchlings and nearly all pairs are assisted by helpers.
+Sociable weavers are known to assist in the care of younger siblings and unrelated hatchlings, and nearly all pairs are assisted by helpers.
 A mating pair has been recorded as producing nine broods in a single season in response to repeated predation of its young.
-Unlike northern temperate passerine birds which commence breeding within the first year of life, sociable weavers exhibit delayed onset of breeding, sometimes up to two years of age.
+Unlike northern temperate passerine birds, which commence breeding within the first year of life, sociable weavers exhibit delayed-onset breeding, at sometimes up to two years of age.